Welcome to today's edition of the Rush 24-7 podcast.

 Do you know that bill went down to blazing defeat?

-That is, in the United States Congress, they said, well, heck, uh, in effect, they say, well, we don't have to do things according to the Constitution.
+That is, in the United States Congress, they said, well, heck, in effect, they say, well, we don't have to do things according to the Constitution.

 We only have to do things where we can get a majority vote.

-These are rascals and the founding fathers, the people who wrote the Constitution who are responsible for the Constitution and the great benefits that we've derived from the Constitution.
+These are rascals, and the founding fathers, the people who wrote the Constitution, who are responsible for the Constitution and the great benefits that we've derived from the Constitution, if they were to come back, they would spit on all of these guys.

-Or at least more all except about five.
+Or at least all except about five.

-And and and just this the uh the very fact that something like the Enumerated Powers Act would go down in blazing defeat.
+And just the very fact that something like the Enumerated Powers Act would go down in blazing defeat, this gives you an idea of our Congress.

-That is, they don't want to be guided by the Constitution, even though they take an oath of office to uphold and defend the United States Constitution, but yet when they get an opportunity, they say the heck with it.
+That is, they don't want to be guided by the Constitution, even though they take an oath of office to uphold and defend the United States Constitution.

 We'll be back with your calls after this.